ABOUT

 While reconciliation in Canada has been a long, slow, and mostly disappointing process, land acknowledgements and Land-based education are important steps among many others.
 We intend our activities to take place within the larger context of genuine and ongoing work to build real understanding, and to challenge colonialism.

-We stand with Indigenous peoples and strive to use this platform to amplify Indigenous voices wherever possible.
+We stand with Indigenous peoples and strive to use this platform to amplify Indigenous voices wherever possible, to promote Indigenous events and initiatives, and to engage in advocacy about Indigenous justice campaigns and struggles.

 We support Land Back.